wzhy2000/LSKAT/README.md

 > 1) NULL model estimation to estimate the model parameters and the residuals.

-> 2) Gene asscoiation test by LSKAT
+> 2) Gene association test by LSKAT

 > 3) LSKAT pipeline for PLINK data set with longitudial phenotype traits.